bcaine/VLC-Transceiver/README.md

 #### Basics

-Data is sent in 88 byte packets, with the first byte being a preamble (currently 11111111) followed by 87 bytes of encoded data.
+Data is sent in N byte packets, with the first two bytes being a preamble (currently 0011110000111100) followed by N-2 bytes of encoded data.

 The receiver has to continuously search for the preamble when not reading in data.
 The preamble helps prevent clock drift, align our sampling, and prevent us from trying to receive data that's not really data.